Are all Bontrager helmets transitioning to the Trek brand?

 Once a helmet is removed from its packaging, factors like UV exposure begin to degrade its quality.
 To ensure maximum protection, it's important to replace your helmet immediately after any crash or impact.
 If the helmet is used frequently, we recommend replacing it every three years to maintain its effectiveness.

-Trek Little Dipper complies with U.S. CPSC safety standards for bicycle helmets, the EU CE safety standards for bicycle helmets, the AS/NZS safety standards for Australia and New Zealand, and ASTM standards.
+Trek Little Dipper complies with US CPSC safety standards for bicycle helmets, the EU CE safety standards for bicycle helmets, the AS/NZS safety standards for Australia and New Zealand, and ASTM standards.

 Our Crash Replacement Guarantee provides anyone with a free replacement helmet if they have been involved in a crash within the first year of purchase.
-Simply request proof of purchase, accident details, and a return address for the replacement helmet.
+Simply request proof of purchase, accident details and a return address for the replacement helmet.

 The warranty for these helmets is two years.